TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-authoring-development-issues-sdk-powershell.md

 ## **Recommended Steps**

-Make sure the version of the SDK, Powershell or CLI modules are the latest available, use the following sources to find the latest version available:
+Make sure that the version of the SDK, Powershell, or CLI modules is the latest available.
+Use the following sources to get the latest available version:

   * [Powershell cmdlets](https://www.powershellgallery.com/packages/Az.DataFactory)
   * [Data Factory SDK](https://www.nuget.org/packages/Microsoft.Azure.Management.DataFactory/)
   * [Python Data Factory SDK](https://pypi.org/project/azure-mgmt-datafactory/)

 All versions of the AzureRM PowerShell module are outdated.
-The Az PowerShell module is now the recommended PowerShell module for interacting with Azure.
+The Az PowerShell module is the recommended PowerShell module for interacting with Azure.

-For help migrating from AzureRM powershell modules to AZ, follow this [guide](https://docs.microsoft.com//powershell/azure/migrate-from-azurerm-to-az?view=azps-5.5.0).
+For help migrating from AzureRM PowerShell modules to Az, follow this [guide](https://docs.microsoft.com//powershell/azure/migrate-from-azurerm-to-az?view=azps-5.5.0).

 ## **Recommended Documents**